top of page

 How many sites will we visit?

-If returning corals to the reef, then we will spend all the dives at the one site!
-Should the weather not allow for “outplanting”, then the plan will be altered and sites based on conditions will be selected.
+Depends on the day, the work goals, and the weather!
+Should the weather not allow for nursery maintenance, then the plan will be altered and sites will be selected based on conditions.

 Are they morning or afternoon dives?